KitheK/Netflix-and-Coding/README.md

 ### Switching Accounts

-You can switch between user accounts using the login feature.
-When logged out, attempting to add items to your cart or favorites will prompt you to log in.
+You can switch between user accounts using the login/logout feature.
+When logged out, there is no option to add items to the cart.

 ## Maintenance Requirements